cathaloruaidh/genomeBuildConversion/README.md

 ## 3.1&nbsp; Create Input BED

 Generate the input BED files for the conversion process.
 Every individual base-pair position in the genome will have a BED entry, based on the lengths of the standard 23 pairs of chromosomes, including the mitochondrial chromosome.
+This is parallelised for speed, as it can take up to 90 minutes per chromosome, depending on the size.

 ```
 cd CHR